kitnato/neverquest/source/data/manual.md

 #### Poison

-Certain successful attacks by the monster can afflict the character with poison, reducing maximum [health](#health) by a certain percentage.
+Certain successful attacks by the monster can afflict you with poison, reducing maximum [health](#health) by a certain percentage.
 The magnitude of the health reduction and chance of inflicting poison is proportional to the wilderness stage in which the monster resides.

 The effect gradually wears off as maximum health is restored over time, during which all healing effects can only restore health up to the currently-reduced maximum.